 We invest significant resources promoting the well-being of our employees, including by providing health care plan benefits and a dedicated human resources team to provide guidance to employees.
 We train our own pilots.
 We also provide extensive ongoing training for our flight attendants and customer service representatives.
-In addition to the required technical training, which follows the strictest international standards, we also provide comprehensive management and flight attendants through crew resource management and line-oriented flight training programs, emphasizing the importance of resource management to provide the best service to our passengers.
+In addition to the required technical training, which follows the strictest international standards, we also provide comprehensive managerial training to our pilots and flight attendants through crew resource management and line-oriented flight training programs, emphasizing the importance of resource management to provide the best service to our passengers.